Transfeminism: Inclusion in mainstream feminism

-Gender dysphoria
+Classification of gender dysphoria

 Gender dysphoria describes the condition of people who experience significant dysphoria with the sex assignment that they were given at birth, or the gender roles associated with that sex.
-The term "gender identity disorder" (GID) is also frequently used especially in the formal diagnosis used amongst psychologists and physicians.
+The term "gender identity disorder" (GID) is also frequently used, especially in the formal diagnosis used amongst psychologists and physicians.

-Gender identity disorder was classified as a medical disorder by the ICD-10 CM and DSM-4.
-The DSM-5 uses the less pathologizing term gender dysphoria, and the ICD-11 uses the term gender incongruence.
-Many transgender individuals, transfeminists and medical researchers support the declassification of GID because they say the diagnosis pathologizes gender variance, reinforces the binary model of gender, and can result in stigmatization of transgender individuals.
+Gender Identity Disorder was officially classified as a medical disorder by the ICD-10 CM in 2016 and the DSM-4-TR in 2000.
+As the language around these terms has evolved, the DSM-5 now uses a less pathologizing term gender dysphoria, while the ICD-11 uses the term gender incongruence.
+Many transgender individuals, transfeminists, and medical researchers advocate against the use of the term GID because they say it misrepresents gender variance, reinforces the binary model of gender, and can result in stigmatization of transgender individuals.
 Many transfeminists and traditional feminists also propose that this diagnosis be discarded because of its potentially abusive use by people with power, and may argue that gender variation is the right of all persons.
 When arguing for the previous diagnostic category, pro-GID transfeminists typically concede past misuse of the diagnosis while arguing for greater professional accountability.

 In many situations or legal jurisdictions, transgender people have insurance coverage for surgery only as a consequence of the diagnosis.
 Removal would therefore increase patient costs.
 In other situations, anti-discrimination laws which protect legally disabled people apply to transgender people only so long as a manifest diagnosis exists.
 In other cases, transgender people are protected by sex discrimination rules or as a separate category.
 This economic issue can split advocates along class lines.

 At the 2006 Trans Identity Conference at the University of Vermont, Courvant presented an analysis of this controversy.
-She noted that "eliminationists" must decide whether their efforts to destigmatize trans people conflict with efforts to destigmatize mental illness and whether removing the GID category would actually help with the former, while disrupting the current, albeit limited, insurance regime.
-Conversely, "preservationists" must address the problem of faulty diagnoses and improper "treatment".
+She noted that "eliminationists" must decide whether their efforts to destigmatize trans people conflict with efforts to destigmatize mental illness, and whether removing the GID category would actually help with the former, while disrupting the current, albeit limited, insurance regime.
+Conversely, "preservationists" must address the problem of faulty diagnoses and improper treatment.
 She proposed retaining the category and focusing efforts on legitimating mental illness and improving acceptance of trans people, leaving aside the diagnosis question.